Private Pilot’s Licence

 Of the 10 hours solo, five are navigational training including a cross country exercise of at least 100 nautical miles landing away at two alternative airfields.

 During your 45 hours training you will learn a variety of different air exercises.
-You will also take eight ground school examinations.
+You will also take nine ground school examinations.
 Kuki has its own school where you will have one-to-one tuition to pass your ground examinations.

 Once you have accomplished a competent level of flying, you will gain your PPL(H) after successful examination with our CAA approved examiner.